athackst/jekyll-theme-profile/demo/_docs/layouts/docs.md

 - Automatically generates a table of contents (`toc: true`)
 - Uses a default image for social sharing
 - Sorts documentation pages by the `order` front matter
+- Adds a "Edit this page" link if `edit_url` is set

 ## Demo